 All Saints Choir Camp

-Looking for a way for your son or daughter to give singing in a choir a try?
-Or, need something for them to do one of the last weeks of the summer?
-Our choir camp is a fun, educational experience for kids who love to sing!
-No prior singing or musical experience needed.
-The camp are open to all grades 2 & up (unchanged boys voices only, please) - no membership at All Saints Church is needed!
+Are you looking for a way for your son or daughter to give singing in a choir a try?
+Do you need something for them to do one of the last weeks of the summer?
+Our choir camp is a fun, educational experience for kids who love music or singing.
+The camp is open to all children grades 2 & up (unchanged boys voices only, please).
+All are welcome - no prior singing, musical experience, or church affiliation needed.

 CLICK HERE TO REGISTER